web3go-xyz/docs/data-tables/moonriver.md

 **collator_action_history**

+This table shows the history of action events and the corresponding balance change.

 | field name        | data type         | data description     |
 | ------------------|:-----------------:| --------------------:|
 | id                | integer           |                      |